vkh12/VR-Lab-2/README.md

 In this lab, I chose to complete Option A and create 10 distrinct pieces of furniture for a bedroom.
 Every object had texture/material and lighting was also added for depth.

-Attached is my Blender and Unity file and Lab Guide.
+Attached is my Blender file and Lab Guide.